naveenrc/new_york_citibikes/README.md

 ## Cleaning through multiprocessing
 ##### Ride data
-+ These are huge file over 6 GB.
++ These are huge files over 6 GB.
 So multiprocessing speeds up the process
 + Run cleaning/ride_clean.py to start cleaning
 + Below is a screenshot of Task Manager while tasks are executed
 ![tasks](https://user-images.githubusercontent.com/30205620/28745103-fb24b912-743e-11e7-8b11-fd233a840519.PNG)